 Finding good-quality nori outside Japan may be difficult.
-Therefore, I recommend buying nori imported from Japan, which is more expensive but is a safer choice.
+Therefore, I recommend buying nori imported from Japan, which is more expensive but safer.
 If it’s high-quality nori, it will also mention its origin.
 So do check the labels before purchasing.

 How To Store

 Nori is extremely sensitive to heat, direct sunlight, and humidity.
-As nori can last for a while in its original packaging, buy small packs if you don’t eat it frequently.
+As nori can last in its original packaging for a while, buy small packs if you don’t eat it frequently.
 Seal opened bags of nori very well in an air-tight container or zip-top bag to expel air in a cool and dry place.
-If transferring nori into a different bag, make sure to put the silicone gel packet, to help absorb moisture.
+If you transfer nori into a different bag, put the silicone gel packet to help absorb moisture.
 Nori can become stale quickly, losing its taste and scent.
 To refresh nori, crisp it over an open flame.

 Depending on the dish, you could use Korean nori called gim.
 Gim is salted seaweed sheets with holes like Swiss cheese.
 Gim is also eaten with rice or used as a wrapper for gimpab (Korean rice rolls).
 Just note the extra salt.

 Nori is a fat-free, alkaline food rich in protein and antioxidants.
 As well as containing various vitamins and minerals, it is rich in iodine, which is essential in hormone development.
 A single nori sheet has the same amount of calcium as 20ml of milk or one egg.
 It’s also high in dietary fiber, which can aid digestion, and low in calories and carbohydrates.

 Yes, nori is vegan, and its production method does not contain animal products.